 Root canal treatment is required when the pulp is injured or diseased.
-The pulp is the tissue inside of the tooth that contains the blood vessels and nerves.
-The pulp is made up of the pulp chamber which is located in the center of the tooth portion which is visible above the gums.
-It extends into the roots of the tooth via the root canal to the tip of the root which lies in the bone of the jaws.
+The pulp is the tissue inside the tooth containing the blood vessels and nerves.
+The pulp is made up of the pulp chamber located in the center of the tooth portion visible above the gums.
+It extends into the tooth’s roots via the root canal to the tip of the root, which lies in the bone of the jaws.
 A tooth can have more than one root and several canals.

 Common Causes of Pulp Disease or Injury

 Pulp disease or injury has many causes, including:

 - A deep cavity that required a large filling

 - Cracked or fractured tooth, which exposes the pulp

 - Repetitive trauma such as teeth grinding or jaw misalignment

 - All of which may allow bacteria to enter and infect the pulp